andrek10/vscode-ipython-console/README.md

 # vscode-ipython-console README

+Do you use Spyder?
+MATLAB?
+Do you wish VSCode would support running Python code in a persistent IPython shell with Qt5 support for non-blocking Matpotlib figures, just with a click of F5?
+If so, you've come to the right place.

+This extension aims to replicate the click-F5-to-run functionality both Spyder and MATLAB posess.
+While that already works in VSCode debug mode (sort of), this extension will run the code in a persistent IPython shell to avoid the overhead of loading [Envionment, Python and all Modules].

-Run Python code in an IPython console embedded in VSCode.
-Extension.
-Supports only Windows at the moment, and requires AutoHotKey installed.
+Unfortunately, this extension supports only Windows at the moment, and requires AutoHotKey installed.
 Tested to work on a Miniconda3 installation.
 But any configuration that allows you to use IPython should work.

 ## Requirements